chensteven/building-a-desktop/README.md

 *For Windows Installation*

 - If anytime the installation fails, using diskpart in Command Prompt can help you clean, format, partition or even convert your hard drives from MBR to GPT and vice versa.

+*For Ubuntu Installation*

+- Go to edit mode and add nomodeset after ... quiet splash